 Beyond Blue continues to provide support for anxiety and depression, providing resources for recovery, management and resilience. www.beyondblue.org.au

-*LC Year refers to those who sat the LC or HSC in that year and also to their classmates who left school in earlier years.
+*Class of " refers to the final year for those who sat the LC or HSC in that year and also to their classmates who left school in earlier years.